 On November 26, 1996 our stockholders initially adopted our Employee Stock Purchase Plan (ESPP) under Section 423 of the Internal Revenue Code.
 The ESPP permits our eligible employees to make payroll deductions to purchase our stock on regularly scheduled purchase dates at a discount.
 Our stockholders have approved amendments to the ESPP to permit the issuance of up to 16,800,000 shares under the ESPP, which expires on July 27, 2015.
-Offering periods under the ESPP are three months in duration and shares are purchased at 85% of the lower of the closing price for Intuit common stock on the first day or the last day of the offering period.
+During fiscal 2011, offering periods under the ESPP were three months in duration and shares were purchased at 85% of the lower of the closing price for Intuit common stock on the first day or the last day of the offering periods.
+Shares will be purchased at 85% of the lower of the closing price for Intuit common stock on the first day of the accrual periods.
+Shares will be purchased at 85% of the lower of the closing price for Intuit common stock on the first day of the accrual period.

-Under the ESPP, employees purchased 1,120,030 shares of Intuit common stock during the twelve months ended July 31, 2010; 1,368,005 shares during the twelve months ended July 31, 2009; and 1,164,977 shares during the twelve months ended July 31, 2008.
-At July 31, 2010, there were 2,621,325 shares available for issuance under this plan.
+Under the ESPP, employees purchased 840,654 shares of Intuit common stock during the twelve months ended July 31, 2011; 1,120,030 shares during the twelve months ended July 31, 2010; and 1,368,005 shares during the twelve months ended July 31, 2019.
+At July 31, 2011, there were 1,780,671 shares available for issuance under this plan.